johncarney/pikelet/README.md

 * With a very small amount of work, Pikelet could produce flat file records as easily as it consumes them.
-* The way integer fields are described is very primitive and I'd like to add the ability to accept 'pluggable' field parsers.
+* The way integer fields are described is pretty ugle and I'd like to add the ability to accept 'pluggable' field parsers.
 * I'd also like to ditch the signed overpunch, but it's the easiest way to deal with a particular itch I need scratched right now.
 * I had a crack at supporting lazy enumeration, and it kinda works.
 Sometimes.